-And, contrary to what you might expect so close to a capital city.
-There really is some very good diving in the Moresby area.
+And, contrary to what you might expect so close to a capital city, there really is some very good diving in the Moresby area.

 The best dive sites are concentrated along the offshore and sunken barrier reefs.
 Many of which can be stunning in the right conditions.